n-riesco/jp-babel/README.md

 ## Proof-of-Concept and Goals

-jp-CoffeeScript came to existence prompted by a number of requests from [IJavascript](http://n-riesco.github.io/ijavascript) users.
+jp-babel came to existence prompted by a number of requests from [IJavascript](http://n-riesco.github.io/ijavascript) users.
 See [this issue](https://github.com/n-riesco/nel/issues/1) for further details.

-By publishing jp-CoffeeScript I'm seeking to:
+By publishing jp-babel I'm seeking to:

-- provide users with a "usable" CoffeeScript kernel that with some support may become a fully featured kernel,
+- provide users with a "usable" babel kernel that with some support may become a fully featured kernel,

 - reuse the IJavascript code and develop a Node.js library to implement Jupyter